MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-contract-line.md

 ---
 title: Configure chargeable components of a project-based contract line
-description: This topic provides information about how to add chargeable components to contract lines in Project P[erations.
+description: This topic provides information about how to add chargeable components to contract lines in Project Operations.
 author: rumant
 manager: Annbe
 ms.date: 10/08/2020